adtrak-core/adtrak-components-frontend/components/skip-sizes/README.md

 - Download the `acf.json` file from the assets tab

+- Also in the Assets tab, there are several skip size SVG images for you to use

 - Go to the Wordpress Admin panel

-- Got to Custom Fields > Tools and import your acf file
+- Go to Custom Fields > Tools and import your acf file
 - - This will create a Skip Sizes field group in your 'Site Options' page

 - Add in your skip sizes data in your site options